tolleiv/nuimo-fhem/README.md

 This translates the commands from a [Nuimo](http://www.senic.com) smart controll into commands for the popular [FHEM](http://fhem.org) house automation system.

+The mapping is done within the `scenes.yml`.
+Basically this way Nuimo can controll everytrhing is FHEM controlls.
+For me that's some "smart" lights and some media equipment.

 ## Disclaimer

 At the moment this is a evenings project to play with house automation and #golang.
 Feel free to suggest changes which change code and interaction to be more #Golang style.